AMWA-TV/is-05/docs/Controllers.md

 ### Version Timestamp

-The Controller SHOULD use the IS-04 Query API WebSocket to monitor version timestamp increments on Devices being controlled.
+The Controller SHOULD use an IS-04 Query API WebSocket connection to monitor version timestamp increments on Senders and Receivers being controlled.

 A version timestamp increment indicates that another Controller has possibly changed resource parameters, and as such any information cached by the Controller could possibly be stale.